reikernodd/reikernodd/README.md

 - Advanced bot architecture and automation
 - Docker orchestration and containerization
 - Real-time messaging systems
-- Server optimization and scaling
+- Server optimisation and scaling

 🤝 **Open to collaborate on:**
 - Full-stack web applications